syncany/syncany-docs/source/plugins.rst

 Plugin Security
 """""""""""""""
 As of today, the FTP plugin does not support FTPS (the TLS extension for FTP).
-That means that the FTP plugin **does not provide transport security** and FTP credentials might by read by an adversary (man-in-the-middle attack).
+That means that the FTP plugin **does not provide transport security** and FTP credentials might be read by an adversary (man-in-the-middle attack).
 Since Syncany itself takes care of encrypting the files before they are uploaded, the **confidentiality of your data is not at risk**.
 However, be aware that this still means that an attacker might get access to your FTP account and simply delete all of your files.

 If the FTP plugin is used, users sharing a repository typically access that repository **using the same FTP username/password combination**.
 Be aware that sharing a ``syncany://`` link and the repository password with other users also means giving away these storage credentials.
 Only share a repository with people you trust with these credentials.